Profile information

 Cultural exchange and learning opportunities

 Owen grew up here, Grace moved from Ireland in 2015, and Oisín came into our lives in 2021.
-He keeps us both busy, as does the farm, and my PhD which I am doing in local economics.
+He keeps us both busy, as does the farm, and my PhD which I am doing in local economies.
 We both travelled a lot before settling on the farm, and love meeting and hosting people from all over the world.
-We have hosted a small number of workaways and have hosted volunteers and travelers in other places we have lived.
-Owen has a background in Enivronmental Science, speaks German and some Arabic, and is passionate about this land.
-Grace is in her final year of a PhD on local community economics and works part-time in the city.
+We have hosted a small number of workaways and volunteers and travellers in other places where we have lived.
+Owen has a background in Environmental Science, speaks German and some Arabic, and is passionate about this land.
+Grace is in her final year of a PhD on local community economics and is active in the community.
 Owen's mum lives nearby and is a big part of our life.
 She is an artist and is active in the local community.
-We all love music and Owen plays piano.
+We all love music, and Owen plays piano.
 We think this is a relaxing, comfortable and rich place to learn about the environment, land management and the local context.

 Projects involving children